 For all fans of martial arts, action and adventure, a good range of fighting fiction is a must.

-Here I’ve reviewed five of the best martial arts fiction novels that stand apart from the tired Wuxia and Manga-style genres, through great storytelling and even better characters.
+Here I’ve reviewed five great martial arts fiction novels that stand apart from the tired Wuxia and Manga-style genres, through great storytelling and even better characters.

 They include novels from Teenage to Adult ages and feature an array of Kung Fu Monks, Ninja, Samurai and Spartans to name just a few.
 Enjoy!